Skip to content

 Which LLMs can we use?

 Any of them.
 Cloud APIs with data residency: OpenAI, Anthropic, Mistral, Google.
 Open-weights for on-premise or air-gapped: Llama, Qwen, Mistral open, Gemma, Falcon.
-Plus your own fine-tuned models.
-Deeplinq is the orchestration layer — model choice is yours, switchable.
+Plus your own fine-tuned models. deeplinq is the orchestration layer — model choice is yours, switchable.

 How long does deployment typically take?